 I was a novice at break making when a neighbor gave me this recipe 15 years ago.
 Now bread making is one of my favorite things to do.
 This recipe won a blue ribbon at the Clackamas County Fair in 1993.

 In a large bowl, dissolve yeast in 1/2 cup warm water.
 Add oil, sugar, molasses, salt, wheat germ, bran and remaining warm water; mix well.
 Add oats, whole wheat flour and 2 cups all-purpose flour; beat until smooth.
 Add enough remaining all-purpose flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch dough down and shape into four loaves.
-Place in a greased 8-in. x 4-in. loaf pans.
+Place in a greased 8x4-in. loaf pans.
 Cover and let rise until doubled, about 30 minutes.
 Bake at 350° for 30-35 minutes.
 Remove from pans and cool on wire racks.
-Yield: 4 loaves (16 slices each).